kyma-project/istio/docs/user/tutorials/01-40-enable-sidecar-injection.md

-# Enable Automatic Istio Sidecar Proxy Injection
+# Enable Istio Sidecar Proxy Injection

 You can enable Istio sidecar proxy injection for either an entire namespace or a single Deployment.
 Learn how to perform both these operations.